-TWELFTH WEEK SHORT SHORTS

-"Magic" "Homage to Isaac Babel"

-"The Bathhouse" "Swaddling Clothes" "The Use of Force" "The Blue Bouquet"

-"In the Night" "The Death of Dolgushov"

-"The Dead Man" "My Father Sits in the Dark"

-"Wants" "The Laugher"

-"The Eclipse" "News from the World"
+TWELFTH WEEK SHORT SHORTS "Homage to Isaac Babel" "Magic" "The Bathhouse" "Swaddling Clothes" "The Blue Bouquet" "The Use of Force" "In the Night" "The Death of Dolgushov" "The Dead Man" "My Father Sits in the Dark" "Wants" "The Laugher" "News from the World" "The Eclipse" ASSIGNMENT ELEVEN:

-ASSIGNMENT ELEVEN:

-Write your own Short Short.
 5 pgs.
 Revise TEN.

+Write your own Short Short.

-CREATIVE WRITING II PAGE FIVE
+CREATIVE WRITING I PAGE FIVE